IPU Logo INTER-PARLIAMENTARY UNION

 Pan-African Union for Social Democracy (UPADS)

-Movement for Solidarity and Development (MSD)
+Congolese Movement for Democracy and Integrated Development (MCDDI)

 Rally for Democracy and Social Progress (RDPS)